Parambeer/tags/README.md

 Finding tags

-I have added a 2 files named 'tags.php' (main solution) and 'tags2.php'.
+I have added 2 files named 'tags.php' (main solution) and 'tags2.php'.
 'tags.php' file is having all the functionality required and also put comments on each line that how this code with function.
 'tags2.php' file is an alternate solution that shows whether a post contains the relevant tags.
 Also added comments on this file.